fenago/data-science/lab_guides/Lab_7.md

 Note

-If you are using a new Colab notebook then make sure you copy the code from *Exercise 7.01*, *Importing and Splitting Data*.
+If you are using a new Jupyter notebook then make sure you copy the code from *Exercise 7.01*, *Importing and Splitting Data*.
 Alternatively, you can make a copy of the notebook used in *Exercise 7.01* and then use the code as suggested in the following steps.